mistletoegoegoe/Power-BI_Superstore_Sales/README.md

 Technology and Office Supplies had the highest percentage of Gross Profit Margin (13.99% and 13.69%, respectively), which is double that of the Furniture category with a margin of only 6.94%.

+Four sub-categories that were the most significant revenue contributors were: Phones (1.7M), Copiers (1.5M), Chairs (1.5M), Bookcase(1.4M).

+Sub-categories that had the highest Profit Margin were: Paper (24.24%), Labels (20.45%), Envelopes (17.32%), Accessories (17.29%), Copier (17.13%).
+However, only Copier and Accessories had high revenue.
+The remaining products were among the five with the lowest revenue in the entire company.

+In particular, Tables had a negative Profit Margin (-8.46%) despite having fairly high revenue (749K).

 ## 4. Recommendations